District Courts FAQ's

 When appealing a case, it must be done within thirty (30) days of the sentencing date (including weekends).
 If you were represented by a Public Defender, you will need to contact them at (501) 371-6120.
 If you were represented by a private attorney, please contact your attorney.
 If you represented yourself (Pro Se), please call the court at (501) 371-4739 for more information.

-There are two (2) types of bonds posted on cases in Little Rock District Criminal Court; surety and cash.
+There are three (3) types of bonds in Little Rock District Criminal Court; recognizance (aka “OR”) surety and cash.
 A surety bond requires the posting of 10% of the bond set by the court with a bonding company (bonding fees may apply).
 A cash bond is posted directly with the court and has to be in full unless a percentage has been authorized by the court.
+A Recognizance bond only requires the person to show up for their court date.
+Any of these types of bonds can be revoked under certain circumstances.

 Official Background Checks are conducted by: